boygao1992/backendPlayground/README.md

 ### 3.[Interfaces and Unions in GraphQL](https://docs.aws.amazon.com/appsync/latest/devguide/interfaces-and-unions.html)

-> GraphQL's type system also features Unions.
-Unions are identical to interfaces, except that they don't define a common set of fields.
+> Unions are identical to interfaces, except that they don't define a common set of fields.
+> Unions are generally preferred over interfaces when the possible types do not share a logical hierarchy.
 > to query any field on a union, you must use inline fragments

-Then interface is isomorphic to a Product type of
+`GraphQLInterfaceType` is isomorphic to a Product type of
-- a common set of fields (Product type)
+- a common set of fields (also grouped in a Product type)
-- a Union type for distinct fields
+- a Union type for distinct fields (enforced, that's why a `resolveType` function is required when defining an Interface)

 #### Interface solution, equivalent encoding in Elm by extensible Record

 ```elm
 type alias Event a =
     { a